 Dietetics - Two Science A-level subjects from Chemistry / Biology / Physics / Home Economics / Mathematics with Chemistry preferred in many institutions.
+Students should have studied DA Science at GCSE Level or alternatively passed a GCSE In Chemistry.

 Engineering - Mechanical, Aeronautical and Civil Engineering courses demand a Maths A-Level and one other subject taken from Physics/ Chemistry/Biology/Technology and Design.
 Take note that most universities will require A levels in both Maths and Physics for Engineering degree courses.
-Some will accept Mathematics combined with Design Technology/Engineering.
-A few universities will permit a

-Design Technology and Engineering combination for BEng entry to some Engineering courses so a lot of research is required before choosing subjects post 16.
+Some will accept Mathematics combined with Design Technology/ Engineering.
+A few universities will permit a Design Technology and Engineering combination for BEng entry to some Engineering courses so a lot of research is required before choosing subjects post 16.

-Computer Science - Universities place a strong emphasis on A level Mathematics in addition to A levels in Computing / Software Systems Development and other Science based subjects.
+Computer Science - Universities place a strong emphasis on A Level Mathematics in addition to A levels in Computing / Software Systems Development and other Science based subjects.
+Please note that Applied IT Is NOT ACCEPTED as an alternative to an A Level in SSD/Computer Science.